alienator88/Sentinel/README.md

 ## Thanks

-Much appreciation to wynioux for the CLI based version to base this idea on: https://github.com/wynioux/macOS-GateKeeper-Helper
+Much appreciation to wynioux for their awesome CLI tool to base this idea on: https://github.com/wynioux/macOS-GateKeeper-Helper

 ## License

-McBrew is licensed under [Commons Clause](https://commonsclause.com).
+Sentinel is licensed under [Commons Clause](https://commonsclause.com).

-This means that McBrew open-source and you can do whatever you want with McBrew's source, like modifying it, contributing to it etc., but you can't sell McBrew or modified versions of it.
+This means that Sentinel open-source and you can do whatever you want with Sentinel's source, like modifying it, contributing to it etc., but you can't sell Sentinel or modified versions of it.